My Haas Welcome,

 4. Inspect all solder joints for missing solder.

-Important: If you find a damaged component, replace the SKIBF PCB, inspect the new SKIBF PCB circuit components before installing.
+Important: If you find a damaged component, replace the SKIBF PCB, inspect the new SKBIF PCB circuit components before installing.

 Electrical Diagrams